 Questions will vary based on your medical condition, extent of your symptoms and your own personal health history.
 In general, use these suggested questions to guide your discussion with your doctors.

 - Is there a medical (non-surgical) treatment option for my diagnosis (e.g., over-the-counter medication, hormonal therapy, special procedure like embolization, change of diet or lifestyle)?

-- How many of these procedures have you done and where did you complete your training?
+- How many of these procedures have you done (ever and recently)?
+What type of training do you have (residency? fellowship?)
+Where did you complete your training?

 - How do I have to prepare for the minimally invasive surgery?

 - What type of anesthesia will I need?

 - Will I experience any pain, during or after the surgery, and what can you do to keep me comfortable?

 - When can I go home after the minimally invasive surgery, and when can I resume all normal activities?